Krulak–Mendenhall mission: Debate

-The NSC meeting then heard Phillips' bleak prognosis of the situation in the Mekong Delta.
+The NSC meeting then heard Rufus Phillips' bleak prognosis of the situation in the Mekong Delta.
+Phillips was the director of rural programs for United States Operations Mission (USOM) and an advisor for the Strategic Hamlet Program; he had returned to the US due to his father's terminal illness just days before the Krulak-Mendenhall mission, and was invited to participate in the mission's debrief on the recommendation of reporter Joseph Alsop and NSC staffer Michael Forrestal.
 He claimed that the Strategic Hamlet Program was a shambles in the delta, stating that they were "being chewed to pieces by the Viet Cong".
 When it was noted that Phillips had recently witnessed a battle in the delta, Kennedy asked Phillips for his assessment.
 Phillips replied: "Well, I don't like to contradict General Krulak, but I have to tell you, Mr. President, that we're not winning the war, particularly in the delta.
 The troops are paralysed, they're in the barracks, and this is what is actually going on in one province that's right next to Saigon."
 Phillips asserted that removing Nhu was the only way to improve the situation.
-Phillips asserted that the only means of removing Nhu was to bring in Colonel Edward Lansdale, the CIA operative who had consolidated Diệm's position a decade earlier, a proposal that Kennedy dismissed.
+Phillips asserted that the only means of removing Nhu was to bring in General Edward Lansdale, the CIA operative who had consolidated Diệm's position a decade earlier, a proposal that Kennedy dismissed.
 Phillips recommended three measures: